lucidworks/searchhub/README.md

 - Python 2.7 and python-dev
 - Fusion 3.0 beta5 or later.
 If you would like to be in the 3.0 beta program [contact us](https://lucidworks.com/company/contact/).
 Otherwise, to use Fusion 2.4.x, please use the tag ```pre_3_0_cutover``` and download Fusion 2.4.x from the [Lucidworks website](https://lucidworks.com/products/fusion/download/).
+- If you want to crawl the Github sources, you'll need a Github API key: https://github.com/blog/1509-personal-api-tokens
+- If you want to crawl Twitter, you will need Twitter keys: https://dev.twitter.com/oauth/overview

 ## Get Started